OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 When the messenger arrives, it delivers your message to the creature that you described, replicating the sound of your voice.
 The messenger speaks only to a creature matching the description you gave.
 If the messenger doesn’t reach its destination before the spell ends, the message is lost, and the beast makes its way back to where you cast this spell.

-**_At Higher Levels._** If you cast this spell using a spell slot of 3nd level or higher, the duration of the spell increases by 48 hours for each slot level above 2nd.
+**_At Higher Levels_**.
+If you cast this spell using a spell slot of 3nd level or higher, the duration of the spell increases by 48 hours for each slot level above 2nd.

 ##### Animal Shapes